 2. The Cockfields

 I genuinely like The Cockfields, unlike a lot of the dross on this list.
-It was made for UKTV Gold so I don't imagine it has a huge audience but it's a witty and likeable comedy.
+It's a witty and likeable comedy that was made for UKTV Gold and then moved to the BBC.
 One of the characters is a carbon copy of one of my relatives, which adds to the hilarity.

 3. Wet Leg - Oh No and Angelica